NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 "Access Forbidden" response.
 This will be fixed in a future release.

-Publish at a remote Repository
+Publish at a Remote Repository
 """"""""""""""""""""""""""""""

-Controlling your CA's Repository Server is done through the `repo` subcommand of the CLI:
+Controlling your CA's repository server is done through the `repo` subcommand of the CLI:

 .. code-block:: text